OWASP/CheatSheetSeries/Preface.md

 The **OWASP Cheat Sheet Series** was created to provide a concise collection of high value information on specific application security topics.
 These cheat sheets were created by various application security professionals who have expertise in specific topics.

-We hope that this project provides you with excellent security guidance in an easy to read format.
+We hope that this project provides you with excellent security guidance in an easy to read format. :smile:

 You can download this site [here](bundle.zip).